ryogrid/articles/skiplist_en.md

   - Lower complexity than B-trees
     - In both systems, most update operations search for nodes to insert or delete data while performing exclusion control, and then update the contents of the found nodes as needed to complete the process
     - The hardest part of the implementation is when updating one node requires updating other nodes as well...
-      - In the B-tree system, the need for rebalancing also causes node splits and merges
+      - In the B-tree variants, the need for rebalancing also causes node splits and merges
       - In the Skip List, a split occurs when there is no free space on a node to hold an entry, and a node deletion occurs when the number of entries in a node reaches zero, but since rebalancing is not performed, the process is relatively simple
       - The necessary processing includes updating the connection information between nodes and moving the retained entries between nodes
       - The base of Skip List is a linked list of a single node, and even if an entry is added or deleted, its position is never changed

 ## Bad point of (simple) Skip List
-- Because of its probabilistic data structure and lack of rebalancing, there are many cases where access cannot be performed in log N steps, compared to the B-tree system
+- Because of its probabilistic data structure and lack of rebalancing, there are many cases where access cannot be performed in log N steps, compared to the B-tree variants
-- Performance for parallel access is harder to achieve than B-tree systems
+- Performance for parallel access is harder to achieve than B-tree variantss
   - (You may want to read the section on parallel access before coming back)
-  - On Skip List and B-tree system, the threads start their search from the same starting point, and if one of the threads that goes along the same route acquires a W-lock on a node first, it will cause a contention with the other threads and the throughput of parallel access is reduced due to the contention
+  - On Skip List and B-tree variants, the threads start their search from the same starting point, and if one of the threads that goes along the same route acquires a W-lock on a node first, it will cause a contention with the other threads and the throughput of parallel access is reduced due to the contention
   - However, in the Skip List, if a thread acquires a W-lock on a node, other threads that want to pass through the node will block the thread waiting to acquire the lock on all levels up to the level of the node
-    - Fundamental difference may be that node and leaf locks are not separated in Skip List unlike B-tree system
+    - Fundamental difference may be that node and leaf locks are not separated in Skip List unlike B-tree variants
-    - (I think it is necessary to take into account that there may be areas that become inaccessible when rebalancing in the case of B-tree systems)
+    - (I think it is necessary to take into account that there may be areas that become inaccessible when rebalancing in the case of B-tree variantss)
 - Cache efficiency is poor because accesses are also made to nodes other than the final access target node, nodes needed for skipping, and **other nodes**
   - (e.g., a node to be fetched to determine if it has "gone too far," as described below)
 - Range scan (iterating by specifying a range) of entries can only be performed in the direction decided at the time of design.